12 Months To A Full Memoir or Essay Collection: A Generative Workshop with Chloe Caldwell, Starts January 24th, 2024

 I have written several drafts of a collection, and I can’t seem to find an agent or figure out the next steps.
 Should I take this class?

 Absolutely.
-Sometimes taking a collection to the next level requires cracking it open and figuring out how it works, and that process can be helped along by the insight of new readers.
+Sometimes taking a collection to the next level requires cracking it open and figuring out how it works, and the insight of new readers can help that process along.
 This class will give you a new perspective on your work and offer concrete next steps for you and your essay collection.

 Additional Program Information: